 Both master and dependent in this artificial world are the victims of its unnatural needs and social insecurities.
 Both would be happier living as natural equals.

 In the wake of Rousseau’s analysis of our ills, the question is, “What do we do now?”
-Because there is no going back to a presocial state.
+Because there is no going back to a pre-social state.
 For Rousseau, there are two means of partial reparation: first, education, and, second, setting a new moral foundation to politics that will undo the worst of the social state.
-On education, Rousseau writes the books of Emile, arguing that we must seek to create the greatest amount of natural learning for the child as an inoculation against social depravity; the goal is direct education by nature, not by men or by things or by books.
+On education, Rousseau wrote the books of Emile, arguing that we must seek to create the greatest amount of natural learning for the child as an inoculation against social depravity.
+The goal is direct education by nature, not by men, things, or books.
 Let children learn from their real experience of attempting to satisfy their real needs in the natural world.

 Education, Rousseau insists, begins in infancy.
 He argues against swaddling clothes, and he argues changing the practices of French upper-class culture for breastfeeding, for mothers who raise their own children rather than giving them to wet nurses so that the child from the beginning learns real affection, real relationships, natural relationships, not artificial and purchased relationships.

 Do you want to teach a child geography?
 When he is hungry, take him out and get lost in the forest, and let him have to reason out from nature where the sun rises and sets …